Edinburgh Legal Education Trust

 Research proposal

 Applications must be accompanied by a proposal giving an outline of the research which is to be undertaken.
 A brief reading list should be included.
 The research proposal should take as its starting-point a quotation from one of the works written by George Joseph Bell, such as Principles of the Law of Scotland or Commentaries on the Laws of Scotland and on the Principles of Mercantile Jurisprudence.
+Both works are available for consultation and downloading at our Old Studies in Scots Law page of this website.
 A suggested length for the research proposal is one or two pages.
+Examples of successful research proposals for this Scholarship in previous years are available here.

 Finding a supervisor